-- Clarify the question.
-If you are not quite sure what the interviewer meant by a certain question or word, do not feel embarrassed to ask him or her to clarify or explain a bit further.
+- Clarify the question: If you are not quite sure what the interviewer meant by a certain question or word, do not feel embarrassed to ask them to clarify or explain a bit further.
 This is better than answering a different question to the one which you were asked.

-- Avoid repetition.
-Try to avoid the noticeable repetition of words.
-Similarly, if possible it helps to use a wide range of words that demonstrate a good vocabulary.
-Remember adjectives that you have been taught at school and seek to find alternatives to ‘nice’ and ‘fun’.
+- Avoid repetition: Try to avoid the noticeable repetition of words.
+Similarly, if possible, it helps to use a wide range of words that demonstrate a good vocabulary.
+Remember adjectives that you have been taught at school and seek to find alternatives to words such as ‘nice’ and ‘fun’.

-- Give balance to your answers.
-Other than on certain academic questions, there is no right or wrong answer.
-So do not feel that it is necessary to choose one side or another in an open question.
+- Give balance to your answers: Other than on certain academic questions, there is no right or wrong answer therefore you should not feel that it is necessary to choose one side or another in an open question.
 Instead, it can be good to talk through your logic and thought process, arguing both sides.
 “On the one hand, I think this.
 But on the other…”

-- Relaxed, but not too relaxed!
-Occasionally we meet interview candidates who appear a fraction too casual; the language can be a little laid back for the situation with slang or informal words.
-One suggestion is to approach the interviewer as though you were talking to a friend’s parent or grandparent; a little more measured, a little more polite, a little more focused.
+- Relaxed, but not too relaxed: On occasion we meet interview candidates who appear a little too casual; the language can be a little laid back for the situation with slang or informal words.
+One suggestion is to approach the interviewer as though you were talking to a friend’s parent; a little more measured, a little more polite, a little more focused.

-- Current Affairs.
-You may well be asked about current affairs so remember to keep an eye on the news in the weeks running up to the interview.
+- Current Affairs: You may well be asked about current affairs so remember to keep an eye on the news in the weeks running up to the interview.
 They will often ask if there is something that you have seen in the news that you found particularly exciting or interesting.
 Try to pick out a few stories in the lead up to the interview that you genuinely find interesting and that you would feel comfortable discussing.

-We offer practice interviews in the office so do give the team a call if you would like to schedule a practice interview with Keystone's director of education, Ed Richardson.
+We offer practice interviews in the office so do give the team a call if you would like to schedule one of these.

 Sign up to our newsletter to be kept up to date about our latest news and offerings.